ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit connectors describe [--plugin] [--id]`

-1This command will describe the connector configuration available.
+This command will describe the connector configuration available.

 When using `--plugin` will describe the configuration for that connector plugin.